top of page

 Map Kyvian Rus.

-Upon Lenin’s death, Stalin ended the elder statesman’s New Economic Policy (NEP), which had allowed for some private farming to continue after the Bolshevik Revolution.
-Stalin’s new orders ended private enterprise and property and forced the collectivization of all farms across the bread-belt of the USSR.
-What followed was wholesale slaughter; a genocide in Ukraine (and
+Upon Lenin’s death, Stalin ended the elder statesman’s New Economic Policy (NEP), which had allowed for some private agriculture to continue after the Bolshevik Revolution.
+Stalin’s new orders ended private enterprise and forced the collectivization of all farms across the bread-belt of the USSR.
+What followed was wholesale slaughter; a genocide in Ukraine (including Southern Russia and Qazaqstan, the territories making up this bread belt) against the “kulaks”, or “rich peasants."

-Some 5-6 million Ukrainians were murdered either through summary executions, or forced labor, with the overwhelming majority starved to death through a forced famine during a campaign.
-There were many political events foreshadowing this horror beginning in 1928, however the man made famine spanned the years 1932-33.
+Some 5-6 million Ukrainians were slaughtered either through summary executions, or forced labor, with the overwhelming majority starved to death through a forced famine during a deliberate campaign of genocide.

 Stalinist propaganda against the “kulak parasite."